-Financial assistance for this theatre has been provided by the National Endowment for the Arts, a federal agency; the Missouri Arts Council, a state agency; the Arts and Education Council of Greater St. Louis; and the St. Louis Regional Arts Commission.
+Financial assistance for this theatre has been provided by the National Endowment for the Arts, (which believes that a great nation deserves great art) a federal agency; the Missouri Arts Council, a stage agency; the Arts and Education Council of Greater St. Louis; and the St. Louis Regional Arts Commission.